 1. Think of your performance as a fun opportunity

 “Do you see high-pressure situations as threatening or challenging?” ask Drs.
 Hendrie Weisinger and J.P.
-Pawliw-Fry in Performing Under Pressure.
+Pawliw-Fry in Performing Under Pressure: The Science of Doing Your Best When It Matters Most.
 “Do you embrace such moments, or do you dread them?”

-A threatening situation will cause you to choke.
-Even the perception of a threat will cause you to shut down and even forget how to play the flute on stage!
+Remember that any threatening situation will cause you to choke and stop breathing – and this is bad!
+Even the perception of a threat will cause you to shut down and even forget how to play the flute on stage.
 I was in no way threatened when I played my flute in concert two weeks ago, but I choked.
 I let my anxiety and self-consciousness overcome my ability and knowledge.

-Change your mindset.
-Stop thinking stuff like “playing the flute on stage is scary, I’m going to choke, everyone will think I’m stupid, the audience is laughing at me.”
+To overcome performance anxiety, you need to change how you think about playing the flute on stage.
+Renew your mind!
+Not only is this Biblical, it’s practical.
+Stop thinking “playing the flute on stage is scary, I’m going to choke, everyone will think I’m stupid, the audience is laughing at me.”
 Instead, focus on this wonderful, fun opportunity to make music and share with people who are positive, supportive, and kind.